udayakumar-s/ej2-angular-docs/ej2-angular/common/how-to/update-npm-package.md

 ---

-# Update npm package in Angular Common component
+# Update Syncfusion npm Package

 The latest Syncfusion npm package can be updated with the help of [`npm-check-updates`](https://www.npmjs.com/package/npm-check-updates) package.